Charles Busch: Film and television

 Busch's early film appearances include Ms. Ellen, a fortune teller in drag in Trouble on the Corner (1997).
 Busch has twice appeared in film versions of his own plays: Die, Mommie, Die!
 (1999) and the comedy horror Psycho Beach Party (2000).
 He co-wrote, starred in and directed the film A Very Serious Person (2006), which starred Polly Bergen and received an honorable mention at the Tribeca Film Festival.
 In 2020, Busch co-wrote, co-directed, and starred in the film, The Sixth Reel (2021).

-Busch had a recurring role in the HBO series Oz from 1999–2000 (the third and fourth seasons) as Nat Ginzburg, an "effeminate but makeup-free inmate on death row, certainly a departure from his usual glamour girl roles."
+Busch had a recurring role in the HBO series Oz from 1999 to 2000 (the third and fourth seasons) as Nat Ginzburg, an "effeminate but makeup-free inmate on death row, certainly a departure from his usual glamour girl roles."
 He wrote television sitcom pilots and movie treatments as a source of extra income while he was a cult performer.
 He sold three pilots to CBS that were not produced.
+In 2001, he guest starred on the American soap opera, One Life to Live, playing Peg Barlow, a woman who owns a modeling agency.
+Nowhere in the show was it referenced that a male actor was portraying a woman.